 I also saw my friends working 12-hour days there and barely scratching out a living.
 That part gave me pause.
 That, and the church thing.
 Because I’m not a church person.

-But they had a loyal following.
+But the café had a loyal following.
 A few dozen regulars, a few dozen more who wandered in from time to time.
 I wouldn’t be starting from scratch.

 And the affiliation with the church was in the form of a percent-of-gross lease.
 A simple business relationship.
 I could work with that.